sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

     _Click the Release link_

-1. You should see the release succeed.
+1. You should see the release succeed - click the refresh button to refresh the Release information.
 At the top of the Summary page, a yellow notification bar is asking for approval.

 1. Click on the **Patients** link in the **HockeyApp** section to open the app in HockeyApp.